nrobinson2000/cehscoding/_posts/2017-01-11-join-us-on-slack.markdown

 Our Slack group is [https://cehscoding.slack.com](https://cehscoding.slack.com).
 You can invite yourself to our Slack by using this [sign-in page](http://cehscoding.herokuapp.com/) or clicking the Slack button at the bottom of the page.

-On Slack we will have discussions about the inner workings of CEHS Coding Club, as well as general coding and tech discussions.
+On Slack we will have club announcements, discussions about the inner workings of CEHS Coding Club, and general coding and tech discussions.

 We ask that you behave appropriately on our Slack.